chaoxu/chaoxu.github.io/posts/2020-04-10-maximize-cash-back.md

 For example, a card that gives 5% cash back for grocery stores.
 Also, credit cards often can be used to buy gift cards for specific stores.

-For example, one can use Chase Ink Cash (CIC) and go to Staples and buy gift card for Amazon for effectively 7.5% off Amazon.
+For example, one can use Chase Ink Cash (CIC) and go to Staples and buy gift card for Amazon for effectively 7.5% off Amazon (I value UR at 1.5 cents each).

 However, there is usually a limit.
-CIC caps the reward spending to \$2000.
+CIC caps the reward spending to \$25000.
 Still, it would translate to \$1875 of savings.
 Anything afterwards only earns 1.5%.

 I often do large purchases at some retailers, and I have huge number of credit cards.
 It make sense for me to optimize spending.
 I use historical data to estimate amount of spending at retailers, and come up with a nice optimization problem.